juhp/stack-all/README.md

 You can abbreviate `lts-XX` args to `ltsXX` on the commandline.
 `lts` is also accepted and resolved to the latest major LTS version.

+You can also use ghc major version aliases: eg `ghc9.6` corresponds to `lts22` or `ghc-9.2` to `lts-20`.

 There are `--oldest`  and `--newest` options to specify the range of lts versions to build over:

 You can specify the oldest major LTS to build for with eg `stack-all -o lts14`.
-Otherwise if not configured the default oldest LTS is currently `lts-11`.
+Otherwise if not configured the default oldest LTS is currently `lts-16`.

-Similarly you can specify the newest LTS version to build from with eg `stack-all -n lts19`.
+Similarly you can specify the newest LTS version to build from with eg `stack-all -n lts20`.
 (The default is to build from nightly.)

 Alternatively, one can give one or more explicit LTS major versions to build for as arguments: eg `stack-all lts18` if you only wish to build that version.

 ### Configuring the oldest and/or newest LTS to build
-You can configure the oldest working LTS major version for your project by running for example `stack-all -c -o lts-16` which generates a `.stack-all` project config file like this:
+You can configure the oldest working LTS major version for your project by running for example `stack-all -c -o lts-18` which generates a `.stack-all` project config file like this:
 ```
 [versions]
-# lts-14 too old
+# lts-16 too old
-oldest = lts-16
+oldest = lts-18
 ```
 (the comment line can be used to document why the older LTS doesn't work).
-This specifies that the oldest LTS version to build for is lts-16.
+This specifies that the oldest LTS version to build for is lts-18.

 The newest LTS to build with stack-all can similarly be configured:
-`stack-all -c -n lts20` or setting `newest = lts-20`.
+`stack-all -c -n lts21` or setting `newest = lts-21`.

 ### Running other stack commands
 By default `stack-all` just runs the stack `build` command over